 Sarah has also been instructed to advise the Attorney General of Jersey in connection with disclosure issues surrounding legal professional privilege.

-Sarah has experience of representing dentists before the GDC and is an appointed advocate for the General Dental Council (GDC).
-She has also appeared before the General Pharmaceutical Council.
+Sarah has successfully represented dentists before the GDC and is an appointed advocate for the GDC.
+She has also represented pharmacists before the GPhC, nurses in the NMC and medical students appearing before the fitness to practise committee whilst at university.

 Cases of Note